A minimalist, setting-agnostic, roleplay-focused, attribute-based tabletop roleplaying system.

 Good attribute examples: Float Like a Butterfly, Rooftop Footwork, Tight-Space Dodger

-Twitch is not only speed.
-It is how efficiently your body obeys your intent.
+Twitch is how efficiently your body obeys your intent and how fast you move or react.

 The origin of your special edge.
 Magic bloodline, cyber core, divine pact, cursed artifact, unstable science, alien parasite, whatever fits your setting.